A Practical Guide to PID Controller Implementation: Simulation examples

 where $P_u$ represents the dynamics that relates the control signal with the process output and $P_v$ represents the dynamics that relates the load disturbance with the process output.

-In this case, a PID controller was designed using the Pade approximation for the time delay and using the Lambda method with $\lambda=0.3$, resulting in $K=2.83$, $T_i=3.25$ and $T_d=0.23$.
-The control signal limits are $u_{\min}=-3$ and $u_{\max}=3$, and the feed-forward compensator is designed as in the classical manner by dividing $P_v$ over $P_u$ with reversed sign:
+In this case, a PID controller was designed using the Pad\'e approximation for the time delay and using the Lambda method with $\lambda=0.3$, resulting in $K=2.83$, $T_i=3.25$ and $T_d=0.23$.
+The control signal limits are $u_{\min}=-3.5$ and $u_{\max}=3.5$, and the feed-forward compensator is designed in the classical manner by dividing $P_v$ over $P_u$ with reversed sign:

 \Cref{fig:example4} shows the simulation results for this example, where the cases without saturation limits (\lstinline{No saturation}) and with saturation limits but without using anti-windup techniques (\lstinline{No anti-windup}) are included for a better comparison.

-The simulation starts with a large set-point change from $r=0$ to $r=4.5$ at $t=1$.
-Then, the set-point value is set again to $r=0$ at $t=20$ and a step-like change is also included for the load disturbance from $v=0$ to $v=1.5$ at $t=45$.
-Notice that for the no-saturation case, the desired closed-loop response is perfectly achieved for the set-point changes, and the effect of the disturbance is completely removed.
+The simulation starts with a large setpoint change from $r=0$ to $r=4.5$ at $t=1$.
+Then, the setpoint value is set again to $r=0$ at $t=20$ and a step-like change is also included for the load disturbance from $v=0$ to $v=1.5$ at $t=45$.
+Notice that for the no-saturation case, the desired closed-loop response is perfectly achieved for the setpoint changes, and the effect of the disturbance is completely removed.
 When actuator saturation is taken into account, differences among the evaluated strategies become evident.
-Between $t = 1$ and $t = 20$, following the first set-point change, no noticeable differences are observed, since the control signal in all simulated cases exceeds the saturation limit.
+Between $t = 1$ and $t = 20$, following the first setpoint change, no noticeable differences are observed, since the control signal in all simulated cases exceeds the saturation limit.
 However, after the second step change at $t = 20$, the impact for the no anti-windup case becomes apparent.
-In this case, the system performance is significantly degraded, as the controller requires a longer time to exit the saturation region and reach the new set-point due to the windup effect.
+In this case, the system performance is significantly degraded, as the controller requires a longer time to exit the saturation region and reach the new setpoint due to the windup effect.
 The performance is also significantly degraded in the disturbance rejection scenario, where an undesirable overshoot is observed in the response due to the same underlying cause.